24 Isolation Books and Thrillers to Binge-Read Now

 Casey spends her days drinking and spying on the house across the lake.
 When she saves former supermodel, Katherine Royce from drowning, the two strike up a friendship.
 It becomes clear that Katherine and her husband are having some serious issues- after all, you find out a lot of things when watching the neighbors all day through binoculars.

 Some points in the story moved slowly for me and at one point, the story nearly lost me.
-But, I am so glad that I kept reading.
+But, I am so glad that I kept reading this pick from lake books.
 There were definitely surprises that I did not see coming.
+We LOVE Riley Sager.
+Be sure to check out The Best Riley Sager Books Ranked by Super Fans.
+This book is such a great pick from our ultimate beach reads 2023.

 Transportation Isolation Books

-This is a classic.
+This is a classic and a must-read on our list of detective books.
 It’s one of those books that unless you know the ending, you would never guess it.
 So well-devised, this book is a definite favorite and it all takes place on a train in the middle of a snowy tundra.

 Will you be able to guess who the murderer is before the famed Hercules Poirot?